LukeWood/Doge/README.md

 **E**nabled

 # Running on a Unix Machine
+Run the following command from your bash shell.
-wget http://raw.githubusercontent.com/LukeWoodSMU/DOGE/master/DOGE.jar && java -jar DOGE.jar ; rm DOGE.jar
+> wget http://raw.githubusercontent.com/LukeWoodSMU/DOGE/master/DOGE.jar && java -jar DOGE.jar ; rm DOGE.jar

 # Description
 This is an example of how to produce graphics without backgrounds in a cross platform method.